 Counter Fraud measures - Given the significance of corporate fraud in national and local statistics and the cost to the taxpayer, the Council recognises the continued importance of collaborative working arrangements with other Councils/Partners to help prevent, deter, detect and investigate fraud, providing access to specialist skills and greater capacity to investigate fraud.
-The strategy to target areas of public fraud which are likely to generate greater financial returns payback (Business Rates and Social Housing) will continue.
-Such initiatives have demonstrated positive financial fraud returns for Spelthorne (notional and cashable savings) in the areas of Housing, Business Rates, and Council Tax and continue to do so.
-These savings could be enhanced further through the use of Financial Investigator Resource to recover lesses/assets (where appropriate).
-For high-risk public fraud areas, Internal Audit will continue to collaborate with Services to promote awareness and encourage take up of counter fraud measures (these incorporate preventative as well as detective and investigatory approaches).
+The strategy to target areas of public fraud which are likely to generate greater financial returns (Business Rates and Social Housing) will continue.
+Such initiatives have demonstrated positive financial fraud returns for Spelthorne (notional and cashable savings) and continue to do so.
+For high-risk public fraud areas.
+Internal Audit will continue to collaborate with Services to promote awareness and encourage take up of counter fraud measures (these incorporate preventative as well as detective and investigatory approaches).
 It remains the responsibility and decision of Group Heads and Service Managers to pursue/implement collaborative opportunities presented enabling sustained targeting of counter fraud measures.
 Some examples regularly promoted include enhanced pro-active vetting of Housing register applications (preventative measure), periodical County Wide Single Person Discount exercises led by Surrey to target Council Tax fraud, the use of Financial Investigator Resource to recover losses/assets (where appropriate), proactive fraud drives such as bulk data matching exercises with Registered Providers to target social housing fraud.
 There has been strong commitment across teams to pursue the bulk data matching initiative with A2D (currently undergoing legal due diligence stage) and this is explained in more detail in other reports along with positive anticipated returns.